universal-core/website/docs/wiki/index.md

 ### `[tr]`

 Defines a row inside a table.
+Is important to know that the row will force all `TR` and `TD` to **not exceed** its width.
+Therefore when the division is not perfect (like 3 columns) it is possible to set the last one to be slightly wider (34%) and the row will take care of the exact width.

 **Parameters**:
 - *(No specific parameters)*